pmkowal/bitrise-step-version-pre-release-info/README.md

 - **APP_PRE_RELEASE_INFO** (e.g. `rc.3`)
 - **APP_VERSION_WITH_PRE_RELEASE_INFO** (e.g. `v2.0-rc.3`)

-You can use these environment variables in next steps (e.g. when creating a git tag).
+You can use these environment variables in the next steps (e.g. when creating a git tag).

 ## Outputs